bastvdn/007ArchiLog/README.md

 rpg version of the famous playground game 007.
-We have improved the base game with a new feature but we have keep the basic spirit of this one: attack, recharge and defend.
+We have improved the base game with a new feature but we have kept the basic spirit of this one: attack, reload and defend.

-You play as a hero of your choice with certain basic stats, and fight original Mobs with armor and stat-boosting weapons the entity that wears them.
+You play as a hero of your choice with certain basic stats, you fight and loot original Mobs with armor and stat-boosting weapons.

 ## Installation